 What is the project about?

 The Engaging Rural Micros project is a 12 month research trial, designed to help us find out how we can shape future business support programmes to better support rural businesses, with less than 10 employees.

 If you are a business with less than 10 employees (a ‘Micro Business’), or a freelancer or sole trader, based in rural Devon or the Exmoor and Blackdown Hills areas of Somerset, then you could be eligible to join this research trial, and access all the trial benefits.

 Help us to help your business by signing-up to this trial, so we can find out what you need from our future business support programmes.

 The programme is specifically aimed at micro businesses, freelancers and sole traders.
 These businesses make up 90.1% of Devon’s rural economy (excluding Exeter).
 We understand that there is a need for these rural micros to overcome their tendencies towards stagnation and overworking, and increase time working on the business rather than in the business.

 Why are we running this research trial?

 The focus of this 12 month trial will be to learn how to stimulate ‘growth mindsets’ and to monitor ‘productivity for a purpose’ rather than productivity for its own sake.
 Better supporting these businesses in future could have a significant impact on our rural economy as well as mental health and wellbeing.
-This trial will identify how this can best be achieved, and how future business support programmes can be designed to engage and support rural micro businesses.
+This trial will identify how this can best be achieved, and how future business support programmes can be designed to better engage and support rural micro businesses.

 We would love to get you involved!